ibm-cloud-docs/account/enterprise-create.md

 # Creating an enterprise
 {: #create-enterprise}

 You create an {{site.data.keyword.Bluemix}} enterprise from an existing Subscription account.
-The account that you use to create the enterprise is permanently added to the enterprise.
+When an existing subscription account is used, an enterprise and an enterprise account are created.
+The account that you use to create the enterprise and the new enterprise account are permanently added to the enterprise, but this account does not become the parent account.
 {:shortdesc}

 ## Before you begin